- Training & Events

 Stay focused on the final vision and goal or "end in mind".
 Envision the rewards for everyone involved when the final goal or vision is achieved.

-Stay well-grounded in M&R principles through continual education.
+Stay well-grounded in maintenance and reliability principles through continual education.

 Teach others these principles.
 This activity solidifies your knowledge and ability to communicate the principles and best practices simply to others.

 Benchmark with other facilities internal and external to your company.
 External benchmarking with different industries is most important.
 Do not become inwardly focused.

 Network with other maintenance and reliability professionals at every opportunity.

 Develop and build allies within the maintenance and reliability field and in other disciplines.